ScottyFillups/docker-example/README.md

 56c48fc2b49b037b621bc420dc75f8c5e75a62dc2acfda7d3e95fc957057ce2a
 ```

 You should now be able to see the site at http://localhost:8080.
-Note that `56c...` is the ID for the Docker container, which will keep running until you kill it.
+Note that `56c...` is the ID for the Docker container, which will keep running until you kill it. **When following these instructions, the ID for the container will be different.**

-To kill to, run:
+To kill it, run:

 ```
 $ docker container kill 56    # You don't need to type out the entire ID